ResMed: New Setup Wizard and Native Mobile App Feature

 Impact

-As a result of my recommendations and confirmation of effective designs, implementation of the new onboarding and PAP device usage tracking flows resulted in a 2% increase in patient engagement with PAP therapy in the first 90 days, meeting the business goal.
+Implementation of the new onboarding and CPAP usage tracking flows based on my recommendations resulted in a 2% increase in patient engagement with CPAP therapy in the first 90 days.

 Research

-Based on PAP therapy industry trends, internal discussions by stakeholders, UX team, and developers, an onboarding to PAP therapy using ResMed’s native mobile app and PAP device usage tracking flows were designed by a UX Designer who was in training to be a Product Manager.
+Based on the trend of disengaged patients of CPAP, internal discussions with stakeholders, UX team, and developers, an onboarding to CPAP therapy using ResMed’s native mobile app and CPAP device usage tracking flows were designed by a UX Designer who was in training to be a Product Manager.

-The onboarding flow was meant to be used by ResMed PAP therapy patients days before or the day of the first night of therapy.
-As patients used their PAP devices, they would be notified and encouraged at four time points within the first 90 days.
+Onboarding by ResMed CPAP users was designed to start just prior to the first night of therapy.
+As patients used their CPAP machines, they would be notified and encouraged to use their CPAPs at four time points within the first 90 days.

 I put together a comprehensive research plan that included the study objective, research questions, interview questions, usability testing procedure, and participant recruiting goals.
 I tracked participant recruiting progress by creating a custom spreadsheet.